eliona-smart-building-assistant/go-eliona/README.md

 # Go Eliona

 Go Eliona is a part of the Eliona App SDK.
-It provides a Go library for accessing resources within an ELiona environment.
+It provides a Go library for accessing resources within an Eliona environment.

 ## Installation ##